UNIT FOR OPEN DISTANCE LEARNING

 Prospective students must be in possession of an approved post-school teaching qualification of three years (NQF level 5), evaluated at REQV 13 (M+3) level.

-- On completion of the studies, candidates will be able to demonstrate thorough understanding of knowledge, skills, principles, methods and procedures relevant to the specific specialisation in education.
+- On completion of the studies, candidates will be able to demonstrate thorough understanding and have gained knowledge and skills of the principles, methods and procedures relevant to the specific specialisation in education.

-- Candidates will be able to understand the role that research plays in education, conduct basic evaluation and educational research.
+- Candidates will be able to have gained knowledge and understanding of the role that research plays in education, conduct basic evaluation and educational research.

 - These studies will enable students to play a leadership role in professional educational activities in the different sectors of teaching in South Africa.